belcastro, MathILy director and Lead Instructor

 Apprentice Instructor (2013, 2014, 2015)

-Hannah earned her Ph.D. from MIT in 2016 and participated in special semester at ICERM as a postdoc affiliated with Ohio State University.
+Hannah earned her Ph.D. from MIT in 2016 and is now a postdoc at Ohio State University.
 She is currently working in geometry and authored/co-authored 6 mathematical research papers before starting graduate school.
 Hannah has taught at MathPath and at Mathcamp and at the Boston Math Circle and at every instance of MathILy; she describes her preferred mode of teaching as 'chaos.'

 Dr. Daniel Studenmund, Lead Instructor (2014, 2017)

 Daniel just finished a postdoctoral position at the University of Utah, and did his Ph.D. at the University of Chicago, where he studied geometric group theory.
-He has taught several college courses including inquiry-based Honors Calculus, and has taught at the Hampshire College Summer Studies in Mathematics as well as at MathILy 2014.
+He has taught several college courses including inquiry-based Honors Calculus, and has taught at the Hampshire College Summer Studies in Mathematics as well as at MathILys 2014 and 2017.